JakimLi/pandaria/doc/jdbc_types.md

 Verification different JDBC Types
 =================================

-Different database provider has different data types, pandaria support types that supported by Java JDBC.
+Different database provider has different data types, pandaria supports types that supported by Java JDBC.

-Please refer to you database provider to know the mapping between your databasee type to JDBC Types.
+Please refer to your database provider to know the mapping between your databasee type to JDBC Types.

 Pandaria follow below JDBC Types -> Java Object Types Mapping